AIR-Bench 2024: A Safety Benchmark Based on Risk Categories from Regulations and Policies: Curation of

 \section{Curation of \benchname}

-We now detail the curation process of \benchname, which aims to obtain \textit{high-quality data} and \textit{accurate category-specific model output evaluation}.
-Our curation pipeline for the dataset (Figure~\ref{fig:pipeline}a,b) consists of two key steps: (a) \textbf{Generation:} Using LLMs to generate diverse base prompts for each risk category iteratively with human-in-the-loop for quality control, (b) \textbf{Expansion:} Expanding base prompts with uncommon dialects and authoritative persuasion to enhance dialect and syntax diversity with manual revisions to ensure the prompt qualities.
-For (Figure~\ref{fig:pipeline}c) \textbf{Evaluation}, we implemented a scaled generation of category-specific evaluation pipeline with manual revision.
-This pipeline ensures the creation of a diverse, high-quality dataset with accurate category-specific evaluation.
+We now detail the curation process of \benchname, which aims to obtain \textit{high-quality prompts} and \textit{accurate category-specific evaluation judge prompts}.
+Our curation pipeline for the dataset (Figure~\ref{fig:pipeline} a,b) consists of two key steps: (a) \textbf{Generation:} We use leading LLMs (\model{GPT-4o}, \model{GPT-4}, and \model{Claude 3 Opus}, for specific model identifiers, please refer to Table \ref{table:vlm_tested}) to generate diverse base prompts for each risk category.
+This process is iterative, with human experts reviewing and refining the LM-generated prompts to ensure quality and relevance to the specific risk categories. (b) \textbf{Expansion:} We leverage \model{GPT-4o} to expand base prompts with uncommon dialects and authoritative persuasion, enhancing dialect and syntax diversity.
+Human experts then manually review and revise these expanded prompts to maintain prompt quality and alignment with the intended risk categories.
+For (Figure~\ref{fig:pipeline} c) \textbf{Evaluation}, we implement a scaled generation of category-specific evaluation pipelines.
+This process starts with manually constructing initial evaluation prompt templates as in-context examples.
+Subsequently, \model{GPT-4o} is used for scaled generation following these manually crafted templates.
+The entire process undergoes manual revision to ensure prompt quality.